 - Residents are expected to participate in recruitment of future residency candidates as determined by the RPD. - The UB SPPS Postgraduate Training Program supports a diverse and inclusive training environment.
-Recruitment efforts are designed so as not to discriminate against any potential applicant based on race, ethnicity, gender identity, sexual orientation, or financial means. - Promotion of UB SPPS residency program occurs at multiple national meetings. - ASHP Midyear Clinical Meeting - Residency Showcase (PGY1 and PGY2 programs) - ACCP annual meeting - APhA annual meeting - NCPA annual meeting - New York State Council of Health System Pharmacists (NYSCHP) Virtual Statewide Residency and Fellowship Showcase - UB SPPS Postgraduate Training Program Virtual Open House - Pre-screening of residency applicants - Applicants will be evaluated by program directors and/or program preceptors using an objective evaluation tool (Appendix H): - Programs may opt for a preliminary virtual interview to determine whether a candidate should be offered a full interview. - All residency candidates will be provided online access to this Handbook and the appropriate policies and benefits information when they are extended an offer for an interview.
-Candidates must acknowledge receipt of these policies upon accepting an interview offer. - Any program entering into Phase II of the Match will use the same process as described above to evaluate applicants. - Interview - Interviews will be one-half to one day in duration, consisting of: - One-on-one or group interviews with RPD and/or residency preceptors. - Presentation or patient case discussion with UB SPPS faculty and pharmacy residents or site preceptors/personnel. - Lunch and tour of Pharmacy Building may be included. - Involved parties: RPDs, residency program preceptors, pharmacy residents, PTAC Chair (optional) - Interviews may take place in person or virtually, depending on candidate and program circumstances. - Applicants will be formally evaluated (Appendix I) by RPD and program preceptors. - Resident involvement - Residents are expected to actively participate in the recruitment for residency positions directly affiliated with the UB SPPS.
+Recruitment efforts are designed so as not to discriminate against any potential applicant based on race, ethnicity, gender identity, sexual orientation, or financial means. - Promotion of UB SPPS residency program occurs at multiple national meetings. - o ASHP Midyear Clinical Meeting - Residency Showcase (PGY1 and PGY2 programs) - o ACCP annual meeting - o APhA annual meeting - o NCPA annual meeting - New York State Council of Health System Pharmacists (NYSCHP) Virtual Statewide Residency and Fellowship Showcase - UB SPPS Postgraduate Training Program Virtual Open House - Pre-screening of residency applicants - Applicants will be evaluated by program directors and/or program preceptors using an objective evaluation tool (Appendix H): - o Programs may opt for a preliminary virtual interview to determine whether a candidate should be offered a full interview. - All residency candidates will be provided online access to this Handbook and the appropriate policies and benefits information when they are extended an offer for an interview.
+Candidates must acknowledge receipt of these policies upon accepting an interview offer. - O Any program entering into Phase II of the Match will use the same process as described above to evaluate applicants.